Pronunciation: dye AZ e pam

 10 mg, round, blue, imprinted with ROCHE ROCHE, VALIUM 10

 2 mg, round, white, imprinted with 2 VALIUM, ROCHEROCHE

 5 mg, round, yellow, imprinted with ROCHE ROCHE, VALIUM 5

-Diazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders, alcohol withdrawal symptoms, or muscle spasms.
+Diazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders, alcohol withdrawal symptoms, or muscle spasms and stiffness.
 Diazepam is sometimes used with other medications to treat seizures.

 Diazepam may also be used for purposes not listed in this medication guide.

 You should not use diazepam if you are allergic to it, or if you have: